sidhantls/scrape_art/README.md

 # Scrape Wikiart
-Web scraper for wikiArt.
+Scrapers to scrape art images and metadata from Wikiart and Wikimedia Commons.
 Under development